-Attend Open Houses and register for lottery for charter schools if interested.
+Attend Open Houses and register for the lottery for charter schools, if interested.

 Follow instructions regarding submitting teacher and administration recommendations and transcript forms.
 It is vital that you complete the transcript release form so that Woodside School can send your child's report cards to prospective schools.